nicolasbeauvais/vue-social-sharing/README.md

 ### Understanding social sharing

-Before using this package it is important to understand how Social Network handle sharing links on their platform.
+Before using this package it is important to understand how Social Networks handle sharing links on their platform.
 When you share a link on a Social Network, the Social Network will crawl the link to detect [Open Graph meta tags](https://ogp.me/).
 If you share links that do not contain Open Graph meta tags, the Social Network will not be able to display a rich content for your link.
-You can refer to the [Available properties](https://github.com/nicolasbeauvais/vue-social-sharing#available-properties) section of the documentation to check which Social Network accept properties without Open Graph tags.
+You can refer to the [Available properties](https://github.com/nicolasbeauvais/vue-social-sharing#available-networks-and-properties) section of the documentation to check which Social Network accept which properties without Open Graph tags.

 ## Installation